wailsapp/docsv1/content/reference/runtime.md

   * Set or Update the value in the store
   * React to updates by Subscribing to store updates

+**NOTE: The Javascript equivalent methods are found in the wails runtime module**

 #### New

 > New(id string, defaultValue interface{}) (*wails.Store)